plexlad/spiritofthetavern-old/README.md

 The precondition requires a value in `module.exports`:
  * `check(interaction, client)`: This is a function that runs when a precondition when called.
 Return `true` if you want the the command to go through, false if you want an error message.

+### Scripts
+Scripts are your event handlers!
+There are not many functions right now, but more are to be added later!
+In order to start, create a new javascript file in the scripts folder.
+In `module.exports`, you can create any of the entries below. all are functions that are run during certain events.

+ * `ready(client)`: Event "ready".